Are you looking to deploy effective malware detection and analysis capabilities for your security team?

 Since humans cannot keep up with the pace, Artificial Intelligence (AI), and specifically Machine Learning is often proposed as a solution to automatically detect malware at scale, effective even for new or previously unknown malware variations:

-By using large data sets that describe malicious and benign program behavior to model malware code using sophisticated machine learning algorithms, “AI-based” systems are able to recognize even the latest generation malware.
+By using large data sets that describe malicious and benign program behavior to model malware code using sophisticated machine learning algorithms, “AI-based” systems can recognize even the latest generation malware.

 However, the problem with these AI-based detection systems is that IT companies that provide malware protection products do not clearly describe how their models were built, how they are updated and how effective they really are.
 Additionally, many of these solutions usually rely on a cloud-based component that runs on the product vendor’s infrastructure.
 This combination of opaqueness and external dependency doesn’t easily allow IT security departments to remain on top of malware evolution trends and provides few capabilities to tune the effectiveness and efficiency, and thus cost, of the solution.